 Even oily and acne-prone skin will benefit from a face cleanser rather than a face wash.

-When you strip away oil with a foamy face wash, the skin dries out and then produces more sebum to counteract this drying effect.
+When you strip away the oil with a foamy face wash, the skin dries out and then produces more sebum to counteract this drying effect.
 More breakouts follow!

 Using a gentle cleanser on acne-prone skin is the best way to break the oily skin cycle.

-Removing makeup with a cleanser
+Removing makeup with a facial cleanser

-Gentle cleansers aren’t as heavy duty as a face wash when it comes to makeup removal.
+Gentle cleansers aren’t as heavy-duty as a face wash when it comes to makeup removal.
 Use an eye makeup remover first or double cleanse for a deep clean without any residue.

 Click through to view the Uncomplicated Cleanser range.